Emojis in subject lines draw attention. They stand out in a bit of a dull world.

 Don’t forget to bookmark these two resources:

-If you aren’t sure about how to build campaigns that are strategic and relevant which includes cracking those pesky subject lines then book a FREE marketing therapy session where we can guide you through it from A to Z.
+If you aren’t sure about how to build campaigns that are strategic and relevant which includes cracking those pesky subject lines then get in touch so we can talk about guiding you through it from A to Z.

 We also have a fabulous resource in Hack The Buyer Brain, which is the ultimate marketing bible in behaviourally intelligent marketing.
 This will be your master class in getting to grips with how to engage with your prospects.
-You can buy it here.
+You can buy it direct here, or from Amazon here.